What is the asset list?

 View as a Dataset

 You can view the Asset list as a dataset via the button "Asset Inventory Dataset" in the All Assets tab.
 You can also find it by searching for "Asset Inventory," a table view, in your site’s Admin Datasets or Assets View.
-The Asset Inventory is a private dataset, so it is only available to roles with permissions to view private datasets on your site.
+The Asset Inventory is a system dataset, so it is only available to roles with permissions to view private datasets on your site.
+You can learn more about the Asset Inventory Dataset here.

 Note: If the "View as a Dataset" button is greyed out, you will need to reach out to us at firstname.lastname@example.org to get your asset inventory dataset set up.